RAOUL ISLAND

 The men of the party decided one day that, as we were short of fresh meat, the pig should be caught.
 So they formed a line from the hills to the sea, each man being so rnany yards from the next.
 The bay was combed, in this way, with the result that the pig was located.
 In the scrub about the middle of the bay, killed and brought to the camp in triumph.

-proved very good eating, the fat itself being valuable.
+The pig was very fat and proved very good eating, the fat itself being valuable.
 Readers of these articles will no doubt be amused by such feeling references to the value of fat in the dietary.
 Only those who have experienced a dearth of fat meats and butter in their daily diet will perhaps understand.
 But really we did not fare so badly for islanders and at no time were we short of food.
 Indeed, my mother was very proud that after three years on the island she brought back to New Zealand a tin of tinned rabbit which she had kept for hard times and had never had to use.
 When opened it was still quite good.

 FIERCE BEES: ODD BEHAVIOUR OF HEN